Secondary glaucoma: Types, causes, treatments

 Causes of secondary glaucoma

 Increased IOP leading to optic nerve damage can stem from a variety of issues.
-For example, trauma to the eye can disrupt fluid movement or damage the eye's drainage structures.
-Inflammation of the uvea (uveitis), diabetes, high blood pressure and certain medications — most commonly steroids — can also affect the eye’s ability to drain properly.
+For example, trauma to the eye can disrupt fluid movement or damage the eye’s drainage structures.
+Inflammation of the uvea (uveitis), diabetes, high blood pressure and certain medications — most commonly steroids — also can affect the eye’s ability to drain properly.

 Secondary glaucoma can be sudden or gradual, depending on its underlying cause.
 If it is diagnosed before there is too much damage to the optic nerve, it could be resolved before there is permanent vision loss.
 However, peripheral vision loss is often the first symptom people notice, and by then it’s too late.